-‡ See page 383. § Times, August 8th, 1857. || Friend of India, October 22nd, 1857.
+‡ See page 383. § Times, August 8th, 1857. # Friend of India, October 22nd, 1857.
 Daily News, Sept.
 2nd, 1857.

-Right Hon.
-Sir J. S. Pakington's speech at Worcester, October, 1857.
+^{} Right Hon.
+Sir J. S. Pakington's speech at Worcester, October, 1857. † Mr. Disraeli.-Times, October 1st, 1857.

-The Friend of India agreed with Mr. M. F. Tupper, that Delhi should be "wiped out," not simply for the sake of vengeance, but as a proclamation to the whole of the East, that England "will not tolerate the existence even of a city which can advance an ancestral or traditionary claim, to be the seat of any other dynasty."
+The Friend of India agreed with Mr. M. F. Tupper, that Delhi should be "wiped out," not simply for the sake of vengeance. but as a proclamation to the whole of the East, that England "will not tolerate the existence even of a city which can advance an ancestral or traditionary claim, to be the seat of any other dynasty."
 With regard to the general conduct of the war, the Calcutta correspondent of the Times quoted the following sentences from the Friend, as being "understood to represent the universal idea of the course to be followed:"- or quitted his ranks, should die.
+"3.
+That every rebel who has taken up arms should die.

 "1.
-That in districts under martial law, and during actual warfare, the loss of life and property should be regulated by military necessities
+That in districts under martial law, and during actual warfare, the loss of life and pro-perty should be regulated by military necessities alone.